SooYou/plugged/docs/thankyou.rst

 And also a special thank you to you reading the documentation right now.
-I hope this project helps you solve the same problem that the community I was part of back then had as well, if not even more.
+I hope this project helps you solve the same problem that the community, that I was part of back then, had as well, if not even more.

 ~Sooyou